Applying for GI Bill® benefits:

 Our process for certifying all VA students has recently changed.
 All VA students will be certified during the second week of each term after the drop/withdrawal period has closed.
 If a learner is enrolled in consecutive terms, the certification will cover all the terms in that time period. *Example: *If the learner is enrolled in Summer 01 and Summer 02, both terms will be certified together.

 Below are two fillable VA applications.
-You may also go to the VA website and fill them out through VONAPP using the same form numbers.
-If you complete the application from the VA site you MUST print a copy and send to Chris.Smith@sckans.edu
+You may also go to the VA website and fill them out.
+If you complete the application from the VA site you MUST print a copy and send it to Chris.Smith@sckans.edu